 As part of the licensure process, you must achieve passing scores on two examinations.
 The testing program consists of two tests: (1) a basic skills test, i.e., either the ACT or SAT (the Test of Academic Proficiency, TAP is no longer required as of 6/30/19); and (2) Speech-Language Pathologist: Nonteaching 154 (content area test).

 The department requires that

-- Students must take the ACT (or SAT) (whether pass or fail) prior to admission to candidacy. - Students must pass the content area test (Speech-Language Pathologist: Nonteaching 154) prior to graduation.
+• Students must pass the content area test (Speech-Language Pathologist: Nonteaching, #232) prior to graduation.